abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex2.md

 4. On the Recovery Services vault pane, enter the following values:

     - Subscription: Select the available subscription to use
-    - Resource group: Use an existing resource group named **AzureStackHCI**
+    - Resource group: Use an existing resource group named **Azure-Local**
     - Vault name: **hci-backup-vault**
     - Region: select the same region where Azure Satck HCI is deployed i.e, **East US**